radareorg/radare2-book/esil.md

       [0x00000000]> e asm.emu = true
       ```

-   With this variable activate in visual mode you can see each register associated to current esil expresion.
+   With this variable enabled, in visual mode you can see each register associated to current esil expresion.

    Another useful variable its "asm.esil"